DanielBwenge/CSC213.Lab9/README.md

 Record what the application does in Word document.

-Once complete, submit the document to D2L for your lab submission.
+Once complete, submit the document to D2L for your lab submission..